informalsystems/hermes/docs/spec/connection-handshake/interfaces.md

 1. original
 2. using new abstraction (Party)
-3. using new abstraction + no flipping at relayer
+3. using new abstraction + parameter flipping at relayer

 ### 1. Original